-I’ve taken a number of his courses myself and found them very useful in learning how to write engaging travel blogs and avoid the cliches and other mistakes that aspiring travel writers tend to make.
+I’ve taken these courses myself and found them very useful in learning how to write engaging travel blogs and avoid the cliches and other mistakes that aspiring travel writers tend to make.

 #3.
 Choose a travel writing niche

 There are already a lot of travel bloggers out there, so it’s important to find a niche that isn’t oversaturated and that you can easily create content for.
 Here are a few tips for choosing a travel blogging niche: